SoftBank bets big on Welcome Tech, a ‘digital Ellis Island’ – TechCrunch

 The company plans to use its new capital to build more partnerships so that it can do the above, as well as spread awareness about its services.

-Gosia Karas, vice president and head of growth-stage investments at SoftBank’s Opportunity Fund, told TechCrunch that the fact that the immigrant population in the U.S. is “growing really fast and underserved creates an opportunity for someone to come in and serve them well with a financial services offering.”
+Gosia Karas, investment director and head of growth stage investments at SoftBank’s Opportunity Fund, told TechCrunch that the fact that the immigrant population in the U.S. is “growing really fast and underserved creates an opportunity for someone to come in and serve them well with a financial services offering.”

 In particular, SoftBank was attracted to Welcome Tech’s approach to truly understand, and gather data around, its target market.